Hydrocephalus Treatment in Hyderabad | Dr Vishakha

 What is Hydrocephalus?

 Hydrocephalus is a medical condition involving the abnormal accumulation of cerebrospinal fluid (CSF) in the brain’s ventricles, causing an imbalance between its production and absorption, resulting in increased pressure within the brain.
-This fluid provides protection and cushioning to the brain.
+Hydrocephalus can be congenital or acquired condition.
+It can be caused by developmental abnormalities, tumors, infections, or brain bleeding and may require medical intervention.

 What is cerebrospinal fluid?